 The stainless steel, insulated container includes a rubber-cover bottom and lid that comes in fun colors like blue and yellow, watermelon and green, or pink and purple.
 Perfect for hot or cold items, the Foogo can keep soup warm for five hours and fruit cold for seven hours—great for lunch or after-school activities.

 Runner-Up, Best for Kids: Thermos Funtainer

 When you search for the optimal thermos, you probably have a few criteria in mind, such as affordability, durability, compactness, effectiveness, and design.
 This simple, yet well-made and popular food thermos is sure to fit the bill and will be a purchase that anyone will enjoy.

 Possibly more fun than the Funtainer is the Hydro Flask Food Flask thermos.
-This brand’s well-known colorful, matte metal—available in several colors including lava, mint, and mango—insulates your food in a stylish container.
-You can get your Food Flask in either a 12- or 18-ounce size.
-This thermos is designed to be durable and is small enough for nearly any bag.
+This brand’s well-known colorful, matte metal—available in several colors including lava, mint, and mango—insulates your food in a stylish container that doesn't retain or transfer flavors from today's soup to tomorrow's smoothie.

-There are few lunch options better for both kids and adults than the Ospard Stainless Steel Insulated Lunch Box.
-This stackable set of containers is convenient and stylish.
-The compact tower looks like one traditional, large thermos, but it is actually three individual containers put together (they are also available as single or two stackable insulated containers).
-The Ospard containers can keep food warm or cold in stylish pastel green, blue, or pink designs.
-Along with their appealing exterior, the interior of these containers is made of an easy-to-clean stainless steel.
-The leakproof containers total 43 ounces of storage.
+There are few lunch options better for both kids and adults than the Lille Home Stackable Stainless Steel Thermal Compartment Lunch Box.
+This set of containers is convenient and stylish.
+The compact tower looks like one traditional, large thermos, but is actually three individual containers stacked on top of one another.